-The subject site fronts onto South Service Road East, which is an east-west arterial road.
-South Service Road East is not identified on Schedule C (Transportation Plan) (see Figure 13).
+South Service Road East is an east-west arterial road.
+South Service Road East is also not identified on Schedule C (Transportation Plan).
 However, it is identified as a Future 18 metre Local Road on Schedule L3 (Midtown Oakville Transportation Network).

-Additionally, Trafalgar Road, which is approximately 500 metres east of the subject site is identified as a Major Arterial Road and a Busway Corridor.
+Additionally, Trafalgar Road, which is approximately 200 metres east of the subject site is identified as a Major Arterial Road and a Busway Corridor.
 Policy 8.9.2 states that the Town will encourage transit-supportive development within major transit station areas and around transit terminal facilities.